Downside Abbey: 21st century

 In 2018–2020, following an investigation of Downside School by the Independent Inquiry into Child Sexual Abuse, financial strain on the abbey led to the sale of assets including Renaissance paintings.

 Dom Nicholas Wetz of Belmont Abbey was appointed as Prior Administrator for a two-year period from September 2018, and in August 2020 he was elected the first Abbot of Downside Abbey in six years.
-In the same week, it was announced that the monks would begin the search for a new home due to "smaller numbers and changing circumstances" rendering the current building unsuitable for the future.
+In the same week, it was announced that the monks would begin the search for a new home due to "smaller numbers and changing circumstances" rendering the current building unsuitable for the future; in that year there were 15 monks.
+In the spring of 2022, the community moved to the temporary accommodation of "Southgate House, in the grounds of Buckfast Abbey, Devon, where we will live as the Community of St Gregory the Great".

+This left vacant the monastery, which once housed a 50-strong community.
+By 2025, Downside School had repurposed the refectory into a sixth form centre.

+In March 2025, it was announced that the Community of St Gregory the Great would transfer in the upcoming summer, for a trial period of two years, to Belmont Abbey in Herefordshire.
+Although the two Benedictine communities will live together, they will remain separate entities for the time being.
+This transfer was completed in July 2025.